TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 ### flex-shrink

-`flex-shrink` is similar to `flex-grow`, but sets the "shrink factor" of a flex item. `flex-shrink` only ends up being applied if the size of all flex-items is larger than their parent container.
+`flex-shrink` is similar to `flex-grow`, but sets the "shrink factor" of a flex item. `flex-shrink` only ends up being applied if the size of all flex items is larger than their parent container.
 For example, if our 3 divs from above had a width declaration like: `width: 100px`, and `.flex-container` was smaller than `300px`, our divs would have to shrink to fit.

 The default shrink factor is `flex-shrink: 1`, which means all items will shrink evenly.
 If you do _not_ want an item to shrink then you can specify `flex-shrink: 0;`.
 You can also specify higher numbers to make certain items shrink at a higher rate than normal.